Rezashatery/DataAnalysistutorial/tutorial.md

+**Data analysis** is the process of inspecting, cleaning, transforming, and modeling data with the goal of discovering useful information, informing conclusions, and supporting decision-making.
+It is a crucial step in data-driven industries, enabling businesses and organizations to make sense of raw data and turn it into actionable insights.

 ## Visualization

 **Bar charts** are great for comparing numerical values to each other, but not for comparing values to the total.
 A bar chart allows for easy comparison between categories by comparing the height of bars on the chart.